Sensory hangovers. It's a thing.

 I felt it immediately.
 The moment we stepped inside, the noise hit me like a freight train.

-Once we were seated and alone, my darling, neuro-affirming, love-of-my-life husband leaned over and asked, 'Are you okay?', with deep concern written all over his face.
+Once we were seated and alone, my darling, neuro-affirming, love-of-my-life husband leaned over and asked, "Are you okay?", with deep concern written all over his face.

-So I smiled — it was possibly more of an awkward grimace — and said I would be fine, but perhaps we don't stay for too long?
+So I smiled — possibly more of an awkward grimace — and said I would be fine, but perhaps we don't stay for too long?
 He was happy to oblige.
 This wasn't our first rodeo.

 I had not taken my ADHD medication that day, which was intentional as it decreases appetite.
 The consequence, however, was struggling to focus on my husband and the task at hand — ordering food and drinks — as I was so distracted and unsettled by the cacophony swirling around us.

-The clinking of cutlery, the slamming of cutlery drawers at the many, many service stations scattered around the perimeter, the hum of conversation layered on conversation, the occasional toddler screech, the painful incessant scraping of heavy chairs, the constant movement of waitstaff and customers, the shaking of icy cocktail mixtures, relentless music piping through the ceiling speakers, and the ad hoc disruptions from visiting staff who need to top up your water/wine, and check that you're enjoying every single course — all of it added up, drip by drip, until my nervous system was full to overflowing.
+The clinking of cutlery — the slamming of cutlery drawers at the many, many service stations scattered around the perimeter — the hum of conversation layered on conversation — the occasional toddler screech — the painful incessant scraping of heavy chairs — the constant movement of waitstaff and customers — the shaking of icy cocktail mixtures — relentless music piping through the ceiling speakers — and the ad hoc disruptions from visiting staff who need to top up your water/wine, and check that you're enjoying every single course — all of it added up, drip by drip, until my nervous system was full to overflowing.

 I fought the urge to scream and run into the carpark, covering my ears with my hands.

 My husband brought up the idea of bringing my headphones next time.
 We had discussed this before.
 I said maybe, but then I say, this would make me stand out and look 'weird'.
-His response: 'Who cares?'
-He makes an excellent point, but for all the pride I have in my newly discovered neurodivergence, wearing headphones in a restaurant just feels like something I can't bring myself to do yet.
+His response: "Who cares?"

 I recalled the 5-4-3-2-1 grounding method that my wonderful Occupational Therapist taught me, which involves using your five senses to connect with the present moment.
 I looked around the restaurant, and decided to give it a go:

-• 5 things you can see (handsome husband, water jug, menu, napkin, cool gnarly roots on a tree in the outside courtyard)
+5 things you can see (handsome husband, water jug, menu, napkin, cool gnarly roots on a tree in the outside courtyard)

-• 4 things you can touch (cool wine glass, husband's warm hand, my fingernails, the polished wooden floor)
+4 things you can touch (cool wine glass, husband's warm hand, my fingernails, the polished wooden floor)

-• 3 things you can hear (chair scraping, laugher, slamming door)
+3 things you can hear (chair scraping, laugher, slamming door)

-• 2 things you can smell (wood-fired bread, my perfume - Flora by Gucci), and
+2 things you can smell (wood-fired bread, my perfume - Flora by Gucci), and

-• 1 thing you can taste (wine).
+1 thing you can taste (wine).

 This was helpful as a distraction for a few minutes.
 But it didn't really reduce the anxiety.

-I excused myself to visit the bathroom.
-Sadly, it was not the respite I needed, due to the loud music echoing menacingly throughout the tiled room.
-I went outside to the beautifully manicured lawned area, which is popular as a wedding venue.
+New plan: I went outside to the beautifully manicured lawned area.
 Again, no peace was to be had.
-These days, it seems like all nice restaurants and funky cafes have made it their mission to install speakers in every orifice of every room and every area they own, so there is no possible section where it is quiet, until you're in the car driving home.
+These days, it seems like all nice restaurants and funky cafes have made it their mission to install speakers in every orifice of every room and every area they own, so there is no possible section where it is quiet until you're in the car driving home.

 But for me, and others like me, it feels like my needs are invisible, and public places are not safe.